? ? ?

 After all, letters from the Psychological Evaluations Department would pile up in front of her apartment all the time.
 Shion wondered if they would disbar her from the ELPIS Department if she kept ignoring them.

 But what would she even tell them?
 That she would ride herself up high above the Serpens Establishment every weekend?
-That she would stay up there for hours—so long that the local blackbirds would flock to her—daring herself to just take one step off?
+That she would stay up there for hours —for so long that the local blackbirds would flock to and perch on her—daring herself to just take one step off?
 No, no, she didn’t want to trouble them with that.
 Besides, she could never take that last step—probably because of Jin, the only person who would know if she was gone.

 One day, a month later, however, she tried something other than a leap from the sky.
 She tied a piece of rough rope to the fan in her apartment, stood up on a chair, and slipped her head through the noose.
 Taking one last swig of her bottle of booze, she kicked herself off the chair.